Part of preparing for being “snowed in” when my family and I lived up in

 Marshall, and “Psycho Cybernetics,” by surgeon Maxwell Maltz.
 Both were so good

 I didn’t mind a bit when we were snowed in.
-A crackling fire in the our
+A crackling fire in t our

 heatilator fireplace, a cup of hot chocolate and the sight of snow falling out the